 Modelling of Dynamical Processes in Cool Giant Stars

-The purpose of this application is to obtain the necessary computational resources for our most ambitious modelling projects, supported by a Swedish VR grant as well as a European ERC Advanced Grant (EXWINGS).
-This includes two on-going PhD projects.
-See also the Activity Report for SNIC 2020/1-155 for more details.
+The purpose of this SNIC application is to obtain the necessary computational resources for our most ambitious modelling projects, supported by two Swedish VR grant as well as a European ERC Advanced Grant (EXWINGS).
+This includes two ongoing PhD projects.
+See also the Activity Report for SNIC 2021/5-183 for more details.